 Vitamin E is a great additive for boosting the immune system and promoting healthy skin and coat in dogs.
-Vitamin E is also an antioxidant and plays a key role in cell development and strength.
+It is also an antioxidant and plays a key role in cell development and strength.

-However, this doesn’t mean you shouldn’t carefully craft your dog's meal or give them a bottle of Vitamin E and let them gobble up every pill.
+However, this doesn’t mean you shouldn’t carefully craft your dog's meal or give them a bottle of Vitamin E for dogs and let them gobble up every pill.

 Instead, fatten up their diet with almond butter or peanut butter, or any other acceptable human foods that are high in Vitamin E.